ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/techinformation.md

 # Technical Information

-FASTdrive is based on Citrix ShareFile Enterprise Edition, and consists of 3 primary components:
+FastDrive is based on Citrix ShareFile Enterprise Edition, and consists of 3 primary components:

 * SaaS Application Tier (hosted by Citrix) – sometimes referred to the as the Control Plane, this is a Citrix-managed component that consists of web, database, and API servers
 * StorageZones (hosted by UKFast) – this is where Customer Data is stored.
-* Clients – ShareFile / FASTdrive supports a broad device list, which includes but is not limited to Windows and macOS, Android and iOS, Windows phone and Windows Metro
+* Clients – ShareFile / FastDrive supports a broad device list, which includes but is not limited to Windows and macOS, Android and iOS, Windows phone and Windows Metro

 ## SaaS Application Tier